tyeborg/client-server-socket-app/README.md

 6. As the Kernel module is listening to incoming connections, the client [you] can fulfill them if and only if both modules are running on the same port.
 Therefore in the Client module, ensure <ins>*5000*</ins> is entered when prompted with which port to connect to.

-7. When a connection is received, enter the absolute filename that is desired to be read
+7. When a connection is received, enter the absolute filename that is desired to be read.

 ## Additional Information